verzth/bs-ngx-pagination/README.md

 # bs-ngx-pagination.js
-Javascript Library for Pagination which is compatible with Laravel pagination json data.
+Typescript Library for Angular 7 Pagination which is compatible with Laravel pagination json data with some additional.

 ### Dependencies
 - @angular/core